tanjoewel/TMS/README.md

 - And simply return true or false.
 If it is false, then send 403 to frontend.
   I think that should work?
 Even for the updating plan?

-React router has a useLocation hook to determine which route you are in.
+React router has a useParams hook to determine extract the parameters from the URL.

-### IMPT

 - I want to store the app start date and end date as strings of the form 'MM/DD/YYYY' (this is the output for `new Date().toLocaleDateString()`).
 This means that I need to
   - Change the type in the database to VARCHAR(10)